openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

    * - Type of Content
      - Duplicated to New Course?
    * - Course start date
-     - No. Set to January 1, 2030.
+     - No. Set to midnight on January 1, 2030 (UTC).
    * - All other course dates
      - Yes.
+You will need to update all release dates and due dates.
-   * - Course outline structure (sections, subsections, units) and state (published, hidden)
+   * - Course outline structure (sections, subsections, units) and state (published, hidden from students)
      - Yes.
    * - Individual problems and other components
      - Yes.